quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 To determine whether the candidate mutator alleles on chromosome 6 were segregating in natural populations, we queried previously published sequencing data generated from 67 wild-derived mice [@PMID:27622383].
 These data include three subspecies of *Mus musculus*, as well as the outgroup *Mus spretus*.
-We found that the *Ogg1* *D* allele was segregating at an allele frequency of 0.259 in *Mus musculus domesticus*, the species from which C57BL/6J and DBA/2J derive the majority of their genomes [@PMID:17660819], and was fixed in *Mus musculus musculus*, *Mus musculus castaneus*, and the outgroup *Mus spretus*.
+We found that the *Ogg1* *D* allele was segregating at an allele frequency of 0.259 in *Mus musculus domesticus*, the species from which C57BL/6J and DBA/2J derive the majority of their genomes [@PMID:17660819], and was fixed in *Mus musculus musculus*, *Mus musculus castaneus*, and the outgroup *Mus spretus* (Figure @fig:wild-afs).
-The *Mbd4* *D* allele was not present in any of the wild mice.
+The *Setmar* p.Ser273Arg *D* allele was also present at an allele frequency of 0.37 in *Mus musculus domesticus*, while *D* alleles at the *Setmar* p.Leu103Phe variant were not observed in any wild *Mus musculus domesticus* animals.
+Notably, *D* alleles at the *Mbd4* p.Asp129Asn variants were absent from all wild mouse populations (Figure @fig:wild-afs).